-- 1. Automobile insurance to cover you and your family fully. - 2.
+- 1. Tow vehicle insurance to cover you and your family fully. - 2.
 Avoiding cash.
 Use Travelers Checks and credit cards. - 3.
 Confirmed reservations. - 4.
-Have sunglasses for everyone. - 5.
+Have sunglasses, sun block, and insect repellant for everyone. - 5.
 Pack camera and film. - 6.
-Make a checklist of clothing for everyone, and toilet articles
+Make a checklist of clothing for everyone, and toilet articles.